Mai Thon Dive Site (Honeymoon Island) 16 km Southeast of Phuket

 Windmill Bay, Hideaway Bay, No Name Bay and Radio Bay

-Are all Mai Thon dive site on the Western side of the island?
+Are all Mai Thon dive sites on the Western side of the island?
 You will find some of the hard corals grow up to 1m below the surface in places so you have to look around a little bit before making your descent.
 The shallow waters close by the island are a good place to see squid and the like.
-Further out into this Mai Thon dive site reef you can look around for the rarer Tomato Anemone fish and if you’re lucky the fantastically colored Honeycomb Moray Eel.
+Further out into reef you can look around for the rarer Tomato Anemone fish and if you’re lucky the fantastically colored Honeycomb Moray Eel.

 All in all a Mai Thon dive site is a good choice of destination for these looking for a “half dive day.”
 Or for beginners looking for a short and easy acclimatization to Phuket scuba diving ...